jazzsequence/museum-core/readme.md

 * added language attributes to html tag
 * added wp_link_pages to all post formats (some of these aren't really applicable, like link posts, but adding it to everything to be thorough)
 * removed old comments form and replaced with comment_form function
+* enqueueing comment-reply script on single posts
+* updated post formats with dynamic date format where post time displays (time tag still has a hard-coded timestamp to comply with HTML5 date/time standard)

 to do:
 	REQUIRED: .sticky css class is needed in your theme css.